 (U.S. Department of Labor Wage and Hour Division)

-Assuming the internship qualifies under all seven factors as an unpaid internship, the FLSA does not consider an employment relationship to actually exist.
-Therefore, the intern no longer qualifies for the minimum wage and overtime requirements, under the law.
-Make sure you know your rights as an intern, so you don’t get taken advantage of.
-While there are many amazing employers out there, with wonderful internship opportunities, there are some employers that are either unaware of the laws or are willing to take advantage of students looking for work experience.
+Assuming the internship qualifies under all seven factors as unpaid, the FLSA does not consider an employment relationship to exist.
+Therefore, the intern no longer qualifies for the minimum wage and overtime requirements under the law.
+Make sure you know your rights as an intern so you don’t get taken advantage of.
+While there are many amazing employers out there with wonderful internship opportunities, some employers are either unaware of the laws or are willing to take advantage of students looking for work experience.

 Guidelines for Unpaid Internships

 In addition, the U.S. Department of Labor has developed six new criteria that an employer must apply to determine whether an internship legally qualifies to work without compensation.1.
-The employer and intern both clearly understand that there is no expectation of compensation.
-If compensation is implied or promised, the intern is then considered an employee.
-2. The internship, even though it includes actual operation of the facilities of the employer, is similar training which would be given in an educational environment.
-3. The internship experience is for the benefit of the intern and their formal education, tying in integrated coursework or receipt of academic credit.
+The employer and intern both clearly understand that compensation is not expected.
+If compensation is implied or promised, the intern is considered an employee.
+2. The internship, even though it includes the actual operation of the employer's facilities, is similar to training that would be given in an educational environment.
+3. The internship experience benefits the intern and their formal education, tying in integrated coursework or receipt of academic credit.

 (U.S. Department of Labor Wage and Hour Division)

-Assuming the internship qualifies under all seven factors as an unpaid internship, the FLSA does not consider an employment relationship to actually exist.
-Therefore, the intern no longer qualifies for the minimum wage and overtime requirements, under the law.
-Make sure you know your rights as an intern, so you don’t get taken advantage of.
-While there are many amazing employers out there, with wonderful internship opportunities, there are some employers that are either unaware of the laws or are willing to take advantage of students looking for work experience.
+Assuming the internship qualifies under all seven factors as unpaid, the FLSA does not consider an employment relationship to exist.
+Therefore, the intern no longer qualifies for the minimum wage and overtime requirements under the law.
+Make sure you know your rights as an intern so you don’t get taken advantage of.
+While there are many amazing employers out there with wonderful internship opportunities, some employers are either unaware of the laws or are willing to take advantage of students looking for work experience.